Instructor: Eva Freeman

 Directions to campus can be found here.
 There will also be a shuttle on the first day of the Conference that can pick you up from Baltimore Washington International, Reagan National, and Dulles International airports, or from Alexandria, Union Station, and BWI Airport train stations.
 This shuttle can also take you to any of those locations on the last day of the Conference.

 Youth Workshop participants will eat at the same times as regular Conference participants.
 If you choose to purchase a meal plan, you will eat in the Great Room, the main dining hall at St. Mary’s.
 The Great Room offers a number of vegetarian, vegan, and gluten-free food options, and is flexible in what it offers those with food allergies.

 The Daily Grind, a small coffee shop and convenience store located in the Campus Center, downstairs from the Great Room, offers coffee, smoothies, and snacks.

 Who are the faculty?

-The Youth Workshop will be led by acclaimed writer, cartoonist, and performer Matthew Henry Hall.
+The Youth Workshop will be led by acclaimed writer, educator, and producer Eva Freeman.
 However, Youth Workshop participants will have a chance to meet and talk with all faculty members.
 You can find more information about Conference faculty here.